monkeydunkey/presidential_candidates_popularity_onTwitter/README.md

 4. Data-modeller: Using the model generated in the learning phase classify new tweets into the various categories
 5. Data-visualization: This will visualize all the current trends as per our model and its comparison with other poll results

-Datagrabber Module - Historical data pull implemented.
-Exporter.py file pulls all 100000 tweets for a given query 'currently set to hillary' for the time range '2016-07-25' to '2016-09-05'
+Datagrabber Module - datagrabber/queries.json contains the various parameters that can be set to pull data from twitter.
+Following are the parameters that can be set.

+1. "StartDate":"2016-10-01",
+2. "Days" : 15,
+3. "queries":["hillary","donald trump","trump"],
+4. "maxTweets":ffdfsdfsd